pulumi/docs/content/docs/get-started/_index.md

 - /docs/tour/
 ---

-Pulumi is an [infrastructure as code](/what-is/what-is-infrastructure-as-code/) platform that allows you to use familiar programming languages and tools to build, deploy, and manage cloud infrastructure.
+Pulumi is a modern [infrastructure as code](/what-is/what-is-infrastructure-as-code/) and [secrets management](/what-is/what-is-secrets-management/) platform that allows you to use familiar programming languages and tools to automate, secure and manage everything you run in the cloud.

-Pulumi is free, [open source](https://github.com/pulumi/pulumi), and optionally pairs with the [Pulumi Cloud](/docs/pulumi-cloud/) to make managing infrastructure secure, reliable, and hassle-free.
+Pulumi IaC is free, [open source](https://github.com/pulumi/pulumi), and optionally pairs with the [Pulumi Cloud](/docs/pulumi-cloud/) to make managing infrastructure secure, reliable, and hassle-free.

 Select one of the following options to get started: